swapdisk/leapp-supplements/README.md

 sudo yum install ./<generated_rpm_file>
 ```

 Replace `<generated_rpm_file>` with the actual RPM file generated in the previous step.
+Its name should end with `.noarch.rpm`.

 ### Using the Custom Actors

 Once the RPM is installed, the custom actors are automatically integrated with the Leapp project.
 You can now perform in-place upgrades using the Leapp command-line interface.
 The custom actors from this repository will be used during the upgrade process.
-For more details, they can be seen installed under `/usr/share/leapp-repository/repositories/system_upgrade_supplements`.
+For more details, they can be seen installed under `/usr/share/leapp-repository/custom-repositories/system_upgrade_supplements`.

 For more information on using Leapp and performing in-place upgrades, please refer to the [Leapp documentation](https://leapp.readthedocs.io/) and relevant Red Hat documentation regarding RHEL upgrades.